jdelouche/Fix/README.md

     data Fix f = Fx (f (Fix f))

-This system is also using a hylomorphism, which is a composition of anamorphism followed by a catamaorphism.
-The mechanism allow to make programs in inductive form with no recusrive calls since by the use of the fixed point.
+This system is using a hylomorphism, a composition of an anamorphism and a catamaorphism.
+The mechanism allows to write inductive programs with no recusrive calls thanks to the use of the functorial fixed point.

-Find below a description of the tyep used in the example:
+Find below a description of the types used in this example:

                                                                         a =  [2,3,4,5,6,7,8,9,10,11,12,13,14,15]